filbs111/webgl-reflections/readme.txt

 shader that does reflection correct for distant reflected items option to displace cubemap rendering point (dependent on camera position) from centre of sphere to "optimal" point A/(2|A|-1), where A is position of player camera cap player position outside sphere.
+2 worlds. option to toggle reflect and portal.

 todo:
-draw sphere without near clip? apparently not a standard gl option - should work around. https://www.opengl.org/archives/resources/faq/technical/clipping.htm
+draw sphere without near clip? apparently not a standard gl option - should work around. https://www.opengl.org/archives/resources/faq/technical/clipping.htm fly through portal. (position capped when portal off)
-2 worlds. option to toggle reflect and portal. (toggles position cap too)

 CLIPPING
 see if can simply use "discard" in frag shader. https://stackoverflow.com/questions/22628186/glclipplane-is-there-an-equivalent-in-webgl